-Unit is equipped with a Refrigerant Detection System (RDS) to detect leaked refrigerant within the conditioned airstream.
-The RDS system consists of a mitigation board and one or more refrigerant sensors in the conditioned airstream.
+Unit is equipped with a Refrigerant Detection System (RDS) to detect leaked refrigerant within the conditioned airstream and in the cabinet.
+The RDS system consists of a mitigation board and refrigerant detection sensors in the conditioned airstream and cabinet with corresponding mitigation board.
 In the event of a refrigerant leak that could leak into the occupied space, the RDS sensors will send an alarm to the mitigation board.

-In the event of an alarm, the compressor operation is disabled and the indoor blower is enabled to provide circulation airflow in accordance with UL 60335-2-40.
-The board will remain in alarm state for five minutes after RDS sensor has cleared the alarm below the concentration setpoint.
+Applications using AAON VCC-X controls: In the event of an alarm, the compressor operation is disabled and the indoor blower is enabled to provide circulation airflow in accordance with UL 60335-2-40.
+The airstream mitigation board is equipped with an alarm output.
+In the event of a Cabinet or Gas Heat RDS alarm, compressor operation and gas heat operation is disabled.
+The indoor blower, and any form of heat other than gas, will resume normal operation.
+RDS alarm outputs are available via BACNet communication through the VCC-X controller.